alanta/Fix-Nuget-References/README.md

 - It's an older project that predates Nuget and some third-party references survived and now need to be rewired to Nuget.
 - There are multiple versions of the same library used in different parts of the code.

+This script quickly (!) processes all projects and packages to rewire all those bad assembly references.
+While you could use Nuget in VisualStudio to do this, Nuget is very, very slow on mass installs / updates.
+This script finishes in about 20 secs on a 200+ project code base on average developer hardware.

 # What does it do?
 This script will:
 1. Scan all installed Nuget packages for assemblies